Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 TODO: Screenshot Stdio

 TODO describe schedule page

 TODO: Screenshot Schedule

 The summary page will summarize your configuration.
 Click on **Next**.
 TODO: Screenshot summary

 Click on the **Start Upload** Button to upload the file.
 After that click on **Finish**.
-You should now see the text "Hello World" in the first line of your LCD20x4 Bricklet.
+You should now be able to take a look at the log file and see the logged temperatures

 Gain internet access
 --------------------

-To gain internet access we can either connect a USB WIFI/Ethernet dongle or the Ethernet Extension.
+To gain internet access on the RED Brick we can either connect a USB WIFI/Ethernet dongle or the Ethernet Extension.
 In this example we will add the Ethernet Extension:

 TODO Stack of RED + Master + Temperature Bricklet + Ethernet Extension

-Please shut the RED Brick down and remove the power before you add the Extension.
+Shut the RED Brick down and remove the power before you add the Extension.

-The configuration of the network settings is :ref:`here <red_brick_brick_settings>`.
+After the enhanced stack has booted click on "Settings", "Network", "Wired" in the RED Brick tab of the Brick Viewer.
+Choose **tf0** as interface either use DHCP or enter a static configuration.
+Then click on **Save**.

-If everything works as expected you can see a configured **tf0** interface in the **General** tab of the network settings after you connected the Ethernet Extension to your network.
+Now you can see the configured **tf0** interface in the **General** tab of the network settings.
+If you use DHCP you may have to click **Refresh** a few times until the RED Brick received an IP.

 TODO: Screenshot Brickv Screenshot

-Now that we have internet access, we can can easily do IoT and similar applications.
-Another advantage of internet access is, that the RED Brick will now automatically use NTP and thus have a correct system time.
+Now that you have internet access, you can can easily do IoT and similar applications.
+Another advantage of internet access is, that the RED Brick will now automatically use `NTP <http://en.wikipedia.org/wiki/Network_Time_Protocol>`__ and thus have a correct system time.

-This means that we can now add a time to each measured temperature.
+This means that you can now add a time to each measured temperature.

 `Download (example_time_red.py) <https://github.com/Tinkerforge/doc/TODO/example_time_red.py>`__